 OUTDOOR FOOD PANTRY

-There is a free open food pantry located outside on the patio in front of the cafeteria windows on North Fourth Street.
+There is a free open food pantry located outside the Welcome Center near Door #2.
 It contains canned food that anyone from East or the community can take home to eat.

 INDOOR FOOD PANTRY